A True Hero

 First and foremost, my mom and dad!
 I can’t say enough about how much I love and admire them for who they are and how they raised me.
 I am impressed they did not kill me.
 They are heroes.

 Last Sunday, my church held our first service in two months outside on our youth field.
 Tim and Cindy Atwell were there with four children, all under nine years old in the hot sun.
 I could not have been more impressed.
 They, too, are heroes to me.

-In 2001 I was blessed to marry my wife, Anne Michele.
+In 2001, I was blessed to marry my wife, Anne Michele.
 Just so you know, Michele only has one L, and you would be shocked at how many people tell me I misspelled my wife’s name.
 Also, I am sure people will say she is a hero for being married to Lilly.
-Yeah yeah, I get it.
-However, Anne Michele proudly works in the ER at Northeast Georgia Hospital and continues to treat patients with Covid-19.
-My wife has always been a hero, but the way she has embraced her job and her patients is genuinely amazing.
-I have never seen any fear in her, and I have never heard her complain as I for sure would be by now.
+Yeah, yeah, I get it.
+However, Anne Michele proudly works in the ER at Northeast Georgia Hospital and continues to treat patients with COVID-19.
+My wife has always been a hero, but how she has embraced her job and patients is genuinely amazing.
+I have never seen any fear in her, and I have never heard her complain, as I for sure would be by now.
 She works her twelve-hour shifts and comes home with a great attitude.
 She is there for the kids and me while being on the front line, helping others along with her co-workers.
 So, remember the name Anne Michele Lilly if you think back on these difficult times in the future.
 Please remember her for the bravery she showed and the care she gave to those in the Gainesville community.
 She deserves a medal, but she will never get one.
 She deserves praise, but she would not accept it.
 Why?
 Because that is what a true hero does.
 She, my wife, is a true hero!